Proud to be an

 As conscientious breeders of AWS we make every effort to assure that our breeding stock is clear of potential health disorders.
 In the summer of 2015 the AKC began the "Bred with H.E.A.R.T." program.
 The program gives AKC a new way to engage, encourage and recognize ALL breeders who meet specific health testing standards and who participate in continuing education.
 We immediately joined the program and are proud of our commitment to it.
 Here are just some of the requirements breeders must agree to in order to participate in this program:

 We screen our stock for thyroid disorders, hip dysplasia, eye abnormalities, heart problems, degenerative myelopathy, and other potential health concerns.
-We believe that all breeders should register the results of the health and genetic clearances they obtain on their breeding stock with the Orthopedic Foundation for Animals (OFA).
+Some breeders choose to not register their test results with the Orthopedic Foundation for Animals (OFA) but here at Little Brownies we have nothing to hide.
+It is our belief that all breeders should register the results of the health and genetic clearances they obtain on their breeding stock with the OFA.
+This better informs both puppy buyers, breeders, and the AWS community at large, of the state of health within the breed's gene pool.
 The OFA certification numbers for our breeding dogs are available on our website or directly through the OFA website.
 We back the health of our puppies with a written health guarantee that covers debilitating genetic health defects and many have said is probably the most extensive health guarantee of any AWS breeder.

 Through constant observation, our knowledge of canine behavior, and years of experience, we identify the various personalities of our puppies and use that identification, along with information contained in a questionnaire, to help us match each pup to the individual puppy buyer.
 In addition, we go to great lengths to provide socialization for the pups while raising each litter.
 This includes exposure to a variety of people, sights, smells, and sounds.
 Those looking for a hunting dog might be interested in knowing that all the pups are introduced to birds and bird scent beginning at the age of 6 weeks.
 Weather permitting, we will even take the litter down to our pond for a dip in the water before they leave for their new homes.